 Currently, marijuana is only legal for medicinal use in a limited number of circumstances in Minnesota.
-Even though medical marijuana is available, Minnesota has some of the strictest laws in the country.
+The state has also decriminalized it to some degree.

 If you don’t have a medical marijuana card, you will be subject to criminal charges.

 Medical marijuana became a reality for Minnesotans in 2014.
 The Minnesota Medical Marijuana Act was the 22nd of its kind in the United States.

 However, Minnesota did a few things differently when compared with other medical marijuana programs in the country.